-The PKWARE utility PKCertTool sets up the PKZIP certificate stores and imports into them the certificates and any certificate revocation lists (CRLs) you want PKZIP to use.
+The PKWARE utility PKCertTool sets up the PKZIP certificate stores and imports certificates into them, along with any certificate revocation lists you want PKZIP to use.

 A certificate revocation list (CRL) is a list of certificates that have been revoked by their issuing certificate authority.
 Before using a certificate, PKZIP can check CRLs in its stores to be sure the certificate is not listed as revoked.
-(See the crI option.)
-CRLs are published by certificate authorities and can be included in files that contain certificates.
+(See the crl option.)
+CRLs are published by certificate authorities and can be included in files that contain certificates, though this is rare in practice.